-Day 7and 8 Gulf of Alaska to Whittier or Seward
+Day 7 & 8: Gulf of Alaska to Whittier or Seward

 Some cruises only run up and down the Inside Passage, with most passengers traveling just one way on the cruise ship and the other way by air.
-However, some cruise ships continue “cross-gulf” through the Gulf of Alaska to the Southcentral ports of Seward or Whittier, which means you can spend another day or two soaking in sights like the spectacular, glacier-clad College Fjords (near Whittier).
+However, some cruise ships continue “cross-gulf” through the Gulf of Alaska to the Southcentral ports of Seward or Whittier, which means you can spend another day or two soaking in sights like the spectacular, glacier-clad College Fjords (near Whittier) or explore Kenai Fjords National Park by sea or land (near Seward).
 Once you arrive in Seward or Whittier, board a train and head to Anchorage, where you’ll spend the night.

-Day 9 Anchorage and Katmai National Park and Preserve
+Day 9: Anchorage & Katmai National Park and Preserve

 In Anchorage, cap off your bear viewing extravaganza by booking a fly-in trip to Katmai National Park and Preserve, where you can watch bears feeding on salmon in the world-famous Brooks Falls.
 An experienced guide will escort you to the carefully managed bear viewing area, where boardwalks and viewing platforms allow guests to get stunningly close to the bears as they gorge on salmon, play, fight for the best fishing spots, and feed their cubs.
 After a full day of mind-blowing proximity to giant brown bears you’ll return to Anchorage, from which you can fly home or continue on to the next stage of your Alaska adventure.